-His time leading Wake Forest has been characterized by achievements on four fronts: 1) clarifying Wake Forest’s mission and strategic plan, 2) assembling a remarkable team of leaders, 3) making significant realignments in business and medicine to better position the University, and 4) undertaking bold initiatives to make standardized tests optional for applicants and to develop new programs to educate the whole person, reinvent the 21st century liberal arts education with personal and career preparedness a key focus and build greater community through a three-year residency requirement, and 5) leading Wake Will: The Campaign for Wake Forest, the largest fundraising effort in the University’s history.
+His time leading Wake Forest has been characterized by achievements on five fronts: 1) clarifying Wake Forest’s mission and strategic plan, 2) assembling a remarkable team of leaders, 3) making significant realignments in business and medicine to better position the University, 4) undertaking bold initiatives to make standardized tests optional for applicants, develop new programs to educate the whole person, reinvent the 21st century liberal arts education with personal and career preparedness a key focus and build greater community through a three-year residency requirement, and 5) leading Wake Will: The Campaign for Wake Forest, the largest fundraising effort in the University’s history.

-With the idea that leadership starts at home, Dr. Hatch has also assembled a remarkable team of academic and administrative leaders.
+With the idea that leadership starts at home, Dr. Hatch has assembled a remarkable team of academic and administrative leaders.
 Throughout his academic career, he has been drawn to challenges that involve people and building organizations.
 “A university is a very complicated organization in modern society,” he notes, “and it is critical to have outstanding leaders in all spheres, from academic programs to athletics, from investments to student development.”
-Most recently, Rogan Kersh, a Wake Forest alumnus and Associate Dean of Academic Affairs at New York University’s Wagner School of Public Service, has joined the senior administration as Provost in July 2012.

-He and his wife, Julie, a former public school teacher, have three children: Gregg, a 1997 graduate of Notre Dame, is a hospital administrator in Seattle, WA; David, a 2000 Notre Dame graduate, received an MBA degree from Duke University in 2007 and works in finance in Charlotte, NC; and Beth, a 2007 graduate of Notre Dame, is working on a Master of Divinity at Duke Divinity School in Durham, N.C.
-The Hatches also have five grandchildren.
-In the spirit of Wake Forest as one big family, they have opened up the “garage” of their home as a lounge and meeting place for Wake Forest students.
+He and his wife, Julie, a former public school teacher, have three children: Gregg, a 1997 graduate of Notre Dame, works in residential real estate in Seattle, WA; David, a 2000 Notre Dame graduate, received an MBA degree from Duke University in 2007 and works in finance in Charlotte, NC; and Beth, a 2007 graduate of Notre Dame, who earned her Master of Divinity at Duke Divinity School in Durham, N.C. in 2015.
+The Hatches also have seven grandchildren.

 Dr. Hatch grew up in Columbia, S.C., where his father was a Presbyterian minister.
 A graduate of Wheaton College in Illinois, he received his master’s and doctoral degrees from Washington University in St. Louis and held post-doctoral fellowships at Harvard and Johns Hopkins universities.
 He joined the faculty at Notre Dame in 1975.
 He was named provost, the university’s second highest-ranking position, in 1996; a Presbyterian, he was the first Protestant to ever serve in that position at Notre Dame.